 Lumens are not a suitable way to measure the performance of plant/grow-lights, since a plant light producing primarily blue and red light is going to show a low lumen output.
-The reason why most manufacturers provide Lumen (and L/W measurements) is because integrating spheres have these functions built into them, or a simple light meter can be used, so it's easy to get test results.
+The reason why most manufacturers provide Lumen (and L/W measurements) is because integrating spheres have these functions built into them, or a simple light meter can be used, so it's easy to get test results, without having to buy PPFD maters or plant-light spectrometers.